mjgoldenboy135/profinder/README.md

 # Profinder

 Profinder is a professional social networking platform designed to help you connect, collaborate, and grow with professionals and traders in your vicinity.
-Discover skilled individuals, engage in meaningful conversations, and unlock new opportunities—all in one place.
+Discover skilled individuals, engage in meaningful conversations, and unlock new opportunities—all in one place....

 ## Key Features